DOLPHIN ENTERTAINMENT, INC.

-- b) the audit of the annual financial statements and the independent auditors’ report thereon;
+- the audit of the annual financial statements and the independent auditors’ report thereon;

-- c) (i) management’s assessment of the effectiveness of the Company’s internal control structure and procedures for financial reporting; (ii) any steps taken in light of material control deficiencies; and (iii) any internal control recommendations made by the independent auditors;
+- (i) management’s assessment of the effectiveness of the Company’s internal control structure and procedures for financial reporting; (ii) the independent auditors’ attestation to (if applicable), and report on, the Company’s internal control over financial reporting related to Section 404 of the Sarbanes-Oxley Act; (iii) any steps taken in light of material control deficiencies; and (iv) any internal control recommendations made by the independent auditors;

-- d) any significant changes required in the independent auditors’ audit plan;
+- any significant changes required in the independent auditors’ audit plan;

-- e) any significant difficulties or disputes encountered during the audit; and
+- any significant difficulties or disputes encountered during the audit;

-- f) critical accounting policies’ disclosure for inclusion in the Form 10-K.
+- critical accounting policies’ disclosure for inclusion in the Form 10-K.